MATAR0U/updatarr/README.md

 - [x] Sonarr compatibility

-- [ ] Search for films with “unsatisfactory limit” when all missing films have been searched
+- [x] Search for films with “unsatisfactory limit” when all missing films have been searched

+- [ ] Reorganize the folder (create ini folder)

 - All suggestions are welcome!